LAS VEGAS -- Kevin Kallister and Scott Mathes looked entirely out of place dragging golf clubs through the casino of the

 The truth is the golfers from Peoria, Ill., were the smartest guys in the room at that moment.
 They had spent the day before at the lush and luxurious Shadow Creek, spending their money wisely, not giving it away amid the flashing lights of the casino floor.

 They stayed at Aria for that reason.
-Only those who stay at MGM International Resorts-owned properties have access to Shadow Creek, a $500-a-round playground that continues to be the top splurge in Las Vegas golf.
+Only those who stay at MGM International Resorts-owned properties have access to Shadow Creek, a $600-a-round playground that continues to be the top splurge in Las Vegas golf.

 Both Cascata, a luxury oasis in Boulder City owned by Caesars Entertainment Corp., and at one time, the Wynn Golf Club, developed by casino mogul Steve Wynn right next to his two five-star casino hotels, compared favorably to Shadow Creek.
 All three sported the bells and whistles of a fancy private club: the slick greens, the caddies, the five-star service in the clubhouse and locker room, the secluded and scenic golf course designed by a big-name architect.

-And somehow Cascata and Wynn, before it closed in December of 2017, could never quite replicate the essence of Las Vegas' original golf Shangri-La.
+And somehow Cascata and Wynn, before it closed in 2017 and reopened in 2019, could never quite replicate the essence of Las Vegas' original golf Shangri-La.
 Shadow Creek just feels different.
 It's got an exclusive vibe that just can't be replicated, no matter how much money is thrown at the problem.
 That might be why the Wynn (when it was open) and Cascata could be had for less money during off-peak times.
 Shadow Creek never wavers on its price tag, a cost that keeps its aura alive.

 "It was utopia, definitely a bucket-list course," Kallister said.
 "It was a great experience."

 During his tenure, Mark Brenneman, the director of golf/general manager at Shadow Creek for 15 years until June 2016, dined on the intimate patio and played golf with former presidents and celebrities.
 Michael Jordan once moved his Michael Jordan Celebrity Invitational to Shadow Creek, allowing the paying public spectators to get a glimpse of the course's eye-candy appeal.
 Shadow Creek stays sexy by revealing less, not more.